The World-Famous Studio Tour at Universal Studios Hollywood is a 60-minute tram ride to explore a real working movie

-Guests see a moving shark animatronic from the film, which usually ends up scaring them.
+Guests see a moving shark animatronic from the film, which usually scares them.

-The Jaws attraction is a recreation of a few of the buildings seen on Marthas’ Vineyard, where the entire film was shot on location.
+The Jaws attraction is a recreation of a few buildings seen on Martha’s Vineyard, where the entire film was shot on location.

 Bates Hotel & Mansion

 During the studio tour, you will see both the Psycho House and the Bates Motel.

-Since Alfred Hitchcock wound up Psycho’s shooting in 1960, the sets have been moved around the backlot a bit.
+Since Alfred Hitchcock wound Psycho’s shooting in 1960, the sets have been moved around the backlot a bit.

-If you are lucky, you will also see Norman Bates hanging around the motel.
+You will also see Norman Bates hanging around the motel if you are lucky.